Zorin95670/semantic-version/README.md

 | **Deprecated** | `deprecated`                               |

 * Logs a warning for any invalid commit prefix.
-* Can be configured to fail the build if any invalid commit is found using the `failOnWarning` parameter:
+* Can be configured to fail the build if any invalid commit is found using the `failOnWarning` parameter.

+---

 ## Usage